Library Systems Update

 -

 Scholarly Services manages a diverse and significant collection of print and digital resources that are used extensively to support teaching, learning and research at the University.
-In 2025, following a competitive selection process, the University selected the Clarivate Library Management and Readings Online platform to replace its existing system.
+Following a competitive selection process, the University selected the Clarivate Library Management and Readings Online platform to replace the existing system.
 Underpinned by next generation technology designed to enhance user experience, support equitable access to subject readings and significantly uplift search and discovery at scale across extensive print and digital collections, the new Library Management System provides strengthened data security and business continuity of core library services.
-The new Library Management and Readings Online system will provide improved experiences for our students, staff and external visitors in a number of ways:

 -

-The new Library system will be available to staff and students on 29 June (after exams).
+The new Library system will be available to staff and students on 29 June (after the Semester 1 exam period concludes).

-Readings Online will be available to teaching staff from 30 June, and students on 17 July.
+Readings Online will be available to teaching staff from 30 June, and students on 17 July, ready for the start of Semester 2.

 -